-1. Does the e-content that you are considering provide screen reading and enlargement capabilities or allow adaptive software to run on it to provide these capabilities?
+- 1. Does the e-content that you are considering provide screen reading and enlargement capabilities or allow adaptive software to run on it to provide these capabilities?
 Adaptive software, such as Screen Readers, Text-to-Speech Readers, or Screen Enlargement, can read electronic print aloud to someone who is blind or who has a reading learning disability or enlarge materials for someone with low vision.
 Some publishers are building this software into their e-content.
 When that is not the case, separate adaptive software exists to read or enlarge e-content.
-However, some e-content is "proprietary," meaning it will not allow another piece of software to act upon it.
+However, some e-content is "proprietary," meaning it will not allow another piece of software to act upon it. - 2.
+Does the e-content have a screen reading and enlarging feature built-in?
+If no, ask: Will the e-content allow a third-party piece of software to act upon it?
+Ask if the e-content will allow highlighting/selecting/copying of the material.
+If the e-content can be selected and copied, it will likely be accessible by the reading/enlarging software.
+If electing/copying is blocked, the third-party reader/enlarger will likely be blocked. - 3.
+Can adaptive software read all documents associated with my course?
+Screen reading and text-to-speech software cannot read images or text embedded in Flash a nimations/movies/simulations. - a.
+What to ask: Are materials text-based PDFs or Word documents?
+Be sure your files have renderable text and are not scanned documents that will be unreadable by adaptive software.